cometbft/cometbft/docs/data-companion/intro.md

 process of using these services in order to create a Data Companion service.

-Note that this version of CometBFT (v0.38) already includes a gRPC service (`rpc/grpc/api.go`) that is considerd legacy code and will be removed in future releases.
-We encourage users to use the new gRPC service instead.
+Note that this version of CometBFT (v0.38) already includes a gRPC service (`rpc/grpc/api.go`) that is considered legacy code and will be removed in future releases.
 In case you need to use the legacy gRPC endpoints, make sure that they have a different URL than the gRPC services described in this document.